the problem

 Human Rights and Democracy

-• codify rights, develop and maintain robust democratic processes, certify government implementations
+• international standards of rights and democratic processes, certify government implementations

 • voluntary participation by national governments